 Property Description Name Enter a name for the new project up to 32 characters.
 The project name can begin with a number, letter, or an underscore.
 The default project name is App .

-The default project hame is App.
-Version Enter a revision number for your project.
+Enter a revision number for your project.
 The Version number is actually a combination of the predefined system version and a definable revision number.
 The first digit, which cannot be edited, is the system version.
 The second digit, which you can edit, is for project versioning.
-The revision number can be anything between 0 and 9999.
+The revision number can be anything between 0 and 9999. a d is